michaelijieh/we-homies/project-to-do.md

 4. the hover on the search should open a search bar

 5. Create a page for rendering page address and description of particular orphanage homes
+6. convert header nav items to a tags
+7. Change the find a home button to an input field.
+It only makes sense that way as this is the function of the website.